hkchekc/hkchekc.github.io/research.md

 <details>
 <summary><strong>Abstract </strong></summary>
-Abstract: Mainstream analyses of automation often treat capital as a homogeneous input and focus narrowly on industrial robots.
+Abstract: Mainstream analyses of automation often treat capital as a homogeneous input or focus narrowly on specific capital classes, such as industrial robots.
 We use matched Swedish administrative microdata linking firms, workers, and imports to study how heterogeneous forms of capital interact with labor and firm performance.
-First, we replicate the main findings of Acemoglu et al. (2020) for Sweden and confirm that robot adoption has similar effects on firms’ value added, employment, and workforce composition.
+First, we replicate the main findings of Acemoglu et al. (2020) for Sweden and confirm that robot adoption has similar effects on firms’ value added, employment, and workforce composition as in France.
 Second, we extend the empirical setting to capture heterogeneous effects by firm size and the value of robot adoption.
 Third, we apply the same framework to a broad range of disaggregated capital goods identified at the 8-digit product level.
 We find that several non-robot capital types have effects on labor and productivity comparable to those of robots, while aggregated capital measures tend to yield weak results.
-Finally, we classify capital goods by how they interact with different categories of labor, such as by education, gender, and age.
 Our findings suggest that although robots have large and visible impacts on labor markets, they are not unique in their economic function, and their interaction patterns with labor resemble those of older and more conventional capital-embodied technologies.
 </details>

 ### &nbsp;